The Vampire Squid Of Hell

 Rather fascinatingly, the vampiric squid is covered with photophores - organs that produce light.
 These 'light organs' allow the squid to give out disorienting flashes of light which can be used as a defense mechanism to ward off predators.

-These fantastic flashes can be as short as a fraction of a second in duration or for up to several minutes.
+These fantastic flashes can be as short as a fraction of a second in duration or can last for up to several minutes.
 Vampiric squid are able to control the intensity and size of the flashes of light they emit.

 In addition, the squid uses counterillumination by generating it's own bluish light which cloaks the creature's presence from other creatures below - in other words, whilst the vampiric squid can detect threats from above with it's eyes, it cannot detect them from below if it is looking up and therefore uses bioluminescence to camouflage itself from any predators that may be located below.